 How to get to Flores

-After a large upgrade to the regional airport, Labuan Bajo is the easiest destination in Flores to reach by air.
+Flight: After a large upgrade to the regional airport, Labuan Bajo is now the easiest destination in Flores to reach by air.
 Many Indonesian airlines fly daily to Komodo Airport from Denpasar and Jakarta to name but two and offer connections to the other airports in Flores including Ruteng, Bajawa, Ende and Maumere.
+The best place to search cheap and compare flights is on Skyscanner.